 The most talented clowns from across the Nation here to help you be the best you can possibly be.

-Brittany Allen began her journey in clowning in 2007 as a camper at Moose Camp, as part of her goal to become a clown working with sick children and children in need.
-She returned to Camp year after year, adding skills like magic, balloons, puppets, caring clowning and starting the early morning Wake Up & Wiggles lab.
-Zoe has been on several mission trips to India and has been working as a hospital clown at Medical City Children’s Hospital, in Texas, using the healing power of laughter since 2009.
-In addition to her adventures in clowning, Brittany has a graphic design company where she works with clients to create marketing pieces that help them stand out in a crowded marketplace.
-Brittany joins us as one of the Clowning 101 instructors where her infectious energy and positive attitude help inspire and motivate new clowns.
+Brittany Allen began her journey in clowning in 2007 as a camper at Moose Camp, as part of her goal to become a clown working with sick children.
+She returned to Camp year after year, adding skills like magic, balloons, puppets, caring clowning and eventually starting the early morning Wake Up & Wiggles lab.
+Zoe has been on several mission trips to India, worked as a hospital clown at Medical City Children’s Hospital for 12 years in Dallas, and was on staff at Camp iHope's Summer Camp, a camp for kids with cancer, using the healing power of laughter.
+With her recent move to Florida, she's excited to see where her clowning adventures will take her!
+She has become an integral part of the planning and implementing for both Moose Camp and the Moose e-Alley.
+In addition to her adventures in clowning, Brittany has a graphic design company where she creates marketing material for clients.
+Brittany returns to Camp as one of the Clowning 101 instructors where her infectious energy and positive attitude are sure to inspire and motivate new clowns.

-Annette performed at Disney World in 1994 with WCA.
-She was selected to be an Ambassador of the United States on a People to People ambassador program and was one of seven from the U.S. sent on the first clowning delegation to China in May and June of 1999.
-In 2000, Annette was inducted into the Midwest Clown Hall of Fame at the 27th Midwest Clown Round-Up.
-In 2013 Annette received the Lifetime Achievement Award at the Midwest Clown Round-Up.
+Annette has performed at Disney World with WCA.
+She was selected to be an Ambassador of the United States on a People to People Ambassador Program and was one of seven from the U.S. sent on the first clowning delegation to China.

 Entertaining fits this guy like a glove.
 That might be a glove puppet or a clown glove, because Christopher’s had a hand in both for over 50 years.